-Superman Cooks’ Ultimate Grilling Guide will make you a grill master in no time Well it’s that time of year again: time to fire up the barbie.
+Well it's that time of year again: time to fire up the barbie.
 I couldn’t be happier to be able to prepare most meals outside over the grates of the grill.
 Whether you use a charcoal grill or a gas grill doesn’t matter.
-What does matter is taking time to cook food properly.
-In order to do that, here are a few grilling tips to keep in mind:
+What does matter is that you take the time to cook food properly.
+In order to do that, we've assembled an essential list of grilling tips to make every cookout perfect.

 - Make sure the grill is in good working order and it is located in a safe place in case you have an accidental fire.